Ayrshire Hospice – April’s Story

+The Ayrshire Hospice wanted to tell the story of Solus Day Centre.
+A place that people with life limiting illness can come for respite, relaxation and stimulation.
+This is part of a series of patient stories talking about their conditions and the support they have had from the Hospice.
 Working with The Ayrshire Hospice has been a delight, and we have been truly inspired by the stories we have heard.
 It is encouraging to hear that the films have been very well received after initial viewings from sponsors, volunteers, supporters and staff.
+Find out more here

-The charity helps adults throughout Ayrshire and Arran with life-limiting illness such as cancer, neurological conditions, end stage heart failure and lung disease.
-They help people to live as actively as they can to the end of their lives – however long that may be, whereever that may be.
+The Ayrshire Hospice provides care and services which improves the quality of each day for people who have a limited time to live.
+They help people to live as actively as they can to the end of their lives – however long that may be, wherever that may be.
 The care they provide not only seeks to alleviate pain and symptoms, but also allows people to stay engaged with friends, family and their community.
 The patient and their family are at the centre of all the care provided.
 Family members, close friends and carers are also supported both during a person’s illness and following bereavement.

 Ian Palmer – Producer/Director/Editing

 I initially came to Scotland to help care for my brother who has mental health issues.
 Both my parents are elderly and I managed to find a job whilst I was up here and then I unfortunately went for a check up to the doctors and was diagnosed with primary breast cancer which has gone on to secondary cancer of the liver and the bone.